Conservatory of Performing Arts Fact Sheet

 - Dance students annually compete on the regional level of the American College Dance Festival.
 On eight separate occasions, students have been invited to participate in the National Festival at the Kennedy Center.
 In addition, Point Park dancers have participated in the finals of the Youth America Grand Prix ballet competition.

-- Hosting the 2106 National High School Dance Festival, March 3-6, and welcoming high school dancers from around the world.
+- The Dance Department will once again host the National High School Dance Festival, Feb.
+28-March 4, 2018, welcoming high school dancers from around the world.

 COPA students represent more than 40 states and eight foreign countries.

 The Department of Cinema Arts offers cutting-edge B.F.A. and B.A. degrees in:

 - Screenwriting and Writing for the Screen and Media